daschl/blogposts/content/Text-Analysis-in-Rust-Tokenization.md

 One problem with this approach is that the `String` implicitly performs a heap allocation, and when we are slicing hundreds or thousands of small tokens we are allocating lots of small chunks on the heap.

-The first idea to avoid this is using a `&str` instead, but we potentially need to modify the term and then we are back at heap allocations (as an exercise for the reader, using [Cow](https://doc.rust-lang.org/std/borrow/enum.Cow.html) could also be an option).
+The first idea to avoid this is using a `&str` instead, but we potentially need to modify the term and then we are back at heap allocations (as an exercise for the reader or as a future blog post, using [Cow](https://doc.rust-lang.org/std/borrow/enum.Cow.html) could also be an option).
 So, how can we make this more efficient?

 One thing I realized during experimentation and later researching on the web is that when you are tokenizing text you mostly end up with lots of small tokens which maybe are even filtered out in the next step of the process.
 It would be nice if could stack allocate those small terms and as a fallback perform heap allocation for the rest!
 It turns out we can do just that, and here is one way: